Party chairman of ex-Pakistani PM Imran Khan arrested in Lahore - ExBulletin

 Party chairman of ex-Pakistani PM Imran Khan arrested in Lahore

-LAHORE, Pakistan, June 1 (Reuters) – The party chairman of former Pakistani Prime Minister Imran Khan was arrested in the eastern Lahore on Thursday on corruption charges, a government official said.
+The chairman of former Pakistani Prime Minister Imran Khan’s party was arrested in the eastern Lahore on Thursday on charges of corruption, a government official said.

-Pakistan has been embroiled in political turmoil as Khan’s party has faced a nationwide crackdown since his own May 9 arrest on alleged corruption sparked widespread protests that saw mobs ransacking government facilities. state, including military assets.
+Pakistan has been embroiled in political turmoil as Khan’s party has faced a nationwide crackdown since his May 9 arrest on alleged corruption.

-Pervez Elahi, chairman of Khan’s Tehreek-e-Insaf party, joins a long list of key PTI leaders arrested in the security raid to end unrest that has threatened to deepen instability in a reeling country of a crippling financial crisis.
+Pervez Elahi, chairman of Khan’s Tehreek-e-Insaf party, joins a long list of crucial PTI leaders arrested in the security raid to end unrest threatening to deepen instability in a country reeling from a crippling financial crisis.

 “Pervez Elahi is wanted in several corruption cases,” Amir Mir, acting information minister in the eastern province of Punjab, told Reuters.
 He added that the Punjab anti-corruption department had been looking for Elahi for several days.